 No advertisement mentioning sale/use of alcohol may be painted on campus property.
 Biased comments and inappropriate humor, as well as intimidating and threatening comments will not be tolerated.
 (If appropriate, individuals or organizations painting intimidating and/or threatening comments may be charged with a higher level violation.)
 First time offenders receive a warning and must clean up their work within 24 hours of receiving a warning or student conduct charges will apply.
-(If appropriate, individuals or organizations painting intimidating and/or threatening comments painting intimidating and/or threatening comments within 24 hours of receiving a warning or student conduct charges will apply.
-(If appropriate, individuals or organizations painting intimidating and/or threatening comments may be charged view.)

-with a higher level violation.)
+(If appropriate, individuals or organizations painting intimidating and/or threatening comments may be charged with a higher level violation.)
 Violations will result in removal of the paint and the University reserves the right to charge for the cost of removal and all associated repairs.
 Repeat offenders will be charged with a minor violation.
 Exceptions will be made for common sense artistic expression.